city41/breakouts/README.md

 ## License

-All of the various engines have their own licenses, but the Breakout code itself (and the resources) is MIT licensed.
+All of the various engines have their own licenses, but the Breakout code itself is MIT licensed.
 Generally speaking, feel free to do whatever you want with it.

+This includes the [resources](https://github.com/city41/breakouts/tree/master/resources) (images, sounds, etc)

 ## Thanks!

 Thanks to Addy Osmani, Sindre Sorhus and everyone else involved with TodoMVC for the idea and inspiration.
 Also thanks to [everyone who is contributing new implementations and suggestions](https://github.com/city41/breakouts/graphs/contributors)